Your Staff Information

 In Public Key Infrastructure (PKI) terms there is a single Registration Authority (that is, NHS Digital).
 All organisations that run a local Registration Authority (RA) do so on a delegated authority basis from NHS Digital.

 The Trust’s local RA function carries out identity checks of an applicant(s) to create their national verified digital identity.
 Smartcards (secure tokens) are then issued to users utilising strong two factor authentication.
 Appropriate access permissions are assigned to the professional’s user profile.
-Further information is here.

 How we monitor unauthorised access